 The present is fresh bread, yes.

-And one way there is to notice our judging mind, give it the day off - or the week - and allow this moment to be exactly as it is.
+And one way to a present Christmas is to notice our judging mind, give it the day off - or the whole twelve days - and allow this moment to be exactly as it is.